kemperlab/EigenvectorContinuation/README.md

-## EigenvectorContinuation
+# EigenvectorContinuation

-This code implements the process found in the paper linked below.
+This code implements the eigenvector continuation (EC) process found in the paper linked below.
 The program contains a class `EigenvectorContinuer` that runs eignevector continuation for a user-implemented vector class of type `HilbertSpaceAbstract`, along with a few example implementations.
 Specific use cases and descriptions are detailed below.

 [TODO] [insert: paper title and authors, arxiv link]